QwertyAndrew/ImagePixelGrabber/README.md

 ![](/ImageForREADME/Success.jpg)

-4. Wait until the console prints "Success", there will be a new file called ColorValue.txt, contains an array of color value from the resized image.
+4. Wait until the console prints "Success", there will be a new text file, contains an array of color value from the resized image.

 ![](/ImageForREADME/ColorValueTXT.jpg)